-The general season for taking fish and crayfish is January 1 through December 31, 2001, 24 hours each day.
+The general season for taking fish and crayfish is January 1 through December 31, 2002, 24 hours each day.

-C. GENERAL SEASON BAG AND POSSESSION LIMITS
+C. BAG AND POSSESSION LIMITS

-(1)(a) Trout, salmon and grayling that are not immediately released and are held in possession, dead or alive, are included in the person's bag and possession limit.

-- (b) Once a trout, salmon or grayling is held in or on a stringer, fish basket, livewell, or by any other device, a trout, salmon or grayling may not be released. - (2) A person may not fish in waters that have a specific bag or size limit while possessing fish in violation of that limit. - (3) Fish not meeting the size, bag or species provisions on specified waters shall be returned to the water immediately. - (4) A person may not take more than one bag limit in any one day or have in possession more than one bag limit of each species or species aggregate regardless of the number of days spent fishing. - (5) A person (resident or nonresident) under 14 years of age may: - (a) fish without a license and take one-half ($\frac{1}{2}$) a bag and possession limit; or - (b) purchase a license and take a full bag and possession limit. - (6) The following bag and possession limits apply statewide, except as provided in Section V. PROVISIONS FOR SPECIFIC WATERS and Section III.B.4.
+- (1)(a) Trout, salmon and grayling that are not immediately released and are held in possession, dead or alive, are included in the person's bag and possession limit. - (b) Once a trout, salmon or grayling is held in or on a stringer, fish basket, livewell, or by any other device, a trout, salmon or grayling may not be released. - (2) A person may not fish in waters that have a specific bag or size limit while possessing fish in violation of that limit. - (3) Fish not meeting the size, bag or species provisions on specified waters shall be returned to the water immediately. - (4) A person may not take more than one bag limit in any one day or have in possession more than one bag limit of each species or species aggregate regardless of the number of days spent fishing. - (5) A person (resident or nonresident) under 14 years of age may: - (a) fish without a license and take one-half (1/2) a bag and possession limit: or - (b) purchase a license and take a full bag and possession limit. - (6) The following bag and possession limits apply statewide, except as provided in Section V. Provisions For Specific Waters and Section III.B.4.
 UNDERWATER SPEARFISHING:

-(a) Bonneville cisco
+(a) Bonneville cisco 30 fish

-(b) Bluegill and green sunfish in the aggregate50 fish
+(b) Bluegill and green sunfish in the aggregate 50 fish

-(c) Bullhead24 fish
+(c) Bullhead 24 fish

-(d) Channel catfish
+(d) Channel catfish 8 fish

-(e) Crappie
+(e) Crappie 50 fish

-(f) Crayfish
+(f) Crayfish No Limit

 (g) Largemouth and smallmouth bass in the aggregate 6 fish

-(h) Nongame species (except Prohibited species, page ?)
-No Limit
+(h) Nongame species (except Prohibited Species, page 8) No Limit

-(i) Northern pike6 fish
+(i) Northern pike 6 fish

-(j) Tiger muskellunge (hybrid)
+(j) Tiger muskellunge (hybrid) 1 fish over 40 inches

-(k) Sacramento perch
+(k) Sacramento perch 10 fish

-(I) Striped bass
+(I) Striped bass No Limit

-(m)Trout, including salmon, grayling and hybrids in the aggregate,
+(m) Trout, including salmon, grayling and hybrids in the aggregate,

-except no more than two shall be lake trout/mackinaw8 fish
+except no more than two shall be lake trout/mackinaw 4 fish

-(n) Walleye
+(n) Walleye 6 fish

-(o) Whitefish10 fish
+(o) Whitefish 10 fish

-(p) White bass
+(p) White bass No Limit

-(q) Wiper (hybrid white bass x striped bass) 2 fish
+(q) Wiper (hybrid white bass x striped bass) 6 fish

-(r) Yellow perch
+(r) Yellow perch 20 fish

 On some waters, specific bag or size restrictions apply.
-(See Section V.
+See Section

+V. Provisions For Specific Waters, for variations.

-V. PROVISIONS FOR SPECIFIC WATERS R657-13-20
+V. Provisions For Specific Waters R657-13-20